 The project consortium includes 18 beneficiaries from 10 countries:

-The ACWA system consists of stations installed on four bridges along the Rusenski Lom River within the municipality.
-These stations measure the distance from a radar sensor to the water surface, determining the current water level with millimetre precision.
-The data collected is processed and analysed by an embedded processor, which adjusts the frequency of data measurement and transmission when predefined threshold values are exceeded.
-When water levels rise, the station automatically activates three levels of alerts, sending text messages to a predefined list of responsible personnel.
+Within the framework of the project, the Municipality is implementing an ACWA early warning system for flood risk on the territory of the municipality.
+The system consists of stations installed on four bridges along the course of the Rusenski Lom River within the Municipality of Ruse.
+They measure the distance from the point where a radar sensor is mounted to the water surface, thereby determining the current water level with millimeter accuracy.
+The measured data are processed and analyzed by a built-in processor, which adjusts the frequency of measurement and data transmission when predefined threshold values are exceeded.
+As the water level rises, the station automatically progresses through three successive warning levels, sending text messages to a list of designated responsible persons.

 The ACWA 3.0 system provides users with real-time river level data, accumulated statistics, and historical flood records from the monitored locations.
 Results are displayed in tabular form, graphical and geographic visualization on a screen, printable reports, and exportable Excel or CSV formats.
 The system supports the maintenance and provision of both specialised and public reports based on verified data, tracks all parameter changes along with user, date, and time information, and archives the data in real time for access by authorised users.